kenwauters/pali-index/essays/english-and-pali.md

 ## The Exceptions

-Finally of course are the exceptions.
-We still use some Pali terms where no translation is possible.
-These are:

-* place names and person names
+The translators of the canon into English have left all place names and person names in Pali, and so this index does the same.
-* some words that the translators have left in Pali
-    * dhamma, because its meaning almost always is derived from context
-    * nibanna, because it has entered the mainstream
-    * arahant, because that is the word in the text so it can be indexed with no special effort
-    * The Buddha, as this is a title for a specific person`

-Other words left in Pali are translated and English is used.
-For example, "Discourse" instead of "Sutta".
+Translators throught the centuries working in many languages tend to settle on a few words that they leave untranslated.
+The meaning of those words either must be inferred by context, or by studying the Dhamma and through direct knowledge.
+The specific words that have been left in Pali within the translations I use are:

+    * dhamma
+    * nibanna
+    * arahant

+Finally, the word "Buddha" itself is used simply because everybody knows it refers to a single individual.